-A downgrade of Bandeirante could be triggered by a material deterioration of its credit metrics so that RCF over debt ratio is below 10% and interest coverage is below 3.5x on a sustainable basis.
-A downgrade of EDB's ratings could trigger a downgrade of Bandeirante, which could occur if the consolidated RCF over debt ratio is below 10% and interest coverage is below 3.5x on a sustainable basis.
-Deterioration in the level of supportiveness of the Brazilian regulatory environment for regulated utilities could also prompt a negative rating action for Bandeirante and EDB.
+A downgrade of Brazil's sovereign rating would exert downward pressure on the assigned ratings.
+Also, a downgrade of Bandeirante could be triggered by a material deterioration of its credit metrics so that RCF over debt ratio were to decline and remain below 10% and interest coverage similarly fell below 3.5x, for any length of time.
+Alternatively, a downgrade of EDB's ratings could trigger a downgrade of Bandeirante, which could occur if the consolidated RCF over debt ratio is below 10% and interest coverage is below 3.5x on a sustainable basis.
+Deterioration in the level of supportiveness and evolvement of the Brazilian regulatory environment for regulated utilities could also prompt a negative rating action for Bandeirante and EDB.